 ● Labeling or describing items in one’s environment

 An ability to conversate with others is vital for many aspects of one’s life.
 As a child masters basic communication skills, ABA therapists work on addressing conversational skills such as expressing their feelings, asking questions, and responding to questions or statements made by others.

 It’s so important for every child to be able to express their needs and desires to others.
 From basic needs like asking for a snack to more advanced needs such as advocating for a break or modification in a task.
 ABA therapy can help teach children how to express these desires using methods of functional communication.

 As social skill delays are common in children with autism, this is another primary area of focus within ABA therapy.

 Children interact with peers in many areas of their lives–at school, in community settings, and eventually, they may need to interact effectively with peers in a vocational setting.
 Teaching effective peer interaction skills is beneficial for long-term success, though this can look different for every child, depending on their abilities and areas of need.

-Targeted peer skills in ABA therapy may include:
+Targeted peer skills in ABA therapy may include techniques such as:

 ● Parallel play